-What is CBT Therapy & What Can You Expect from CBT?
+What is CBT Therapy & What I Expect

 Cognitive behavioral therapy (CBT) is an extremely effective, well-researched psychological treatment that is often recommended as the first-line intervention for most psychological distress and many mental disorders.
 No other type of psychotherapy has been found to be superior to CBT.

 Cognitive behavioral therapy (CBT), developed by Albert Ellis (1962) and pioneered by Aaron Beck (1970), consists of the basic principle that our unhealthy thought patterns contribute to and help to maintain most of our emotional distress and behavioral problems.
 CBT has been found to be particularly effective for the treatment of depression and anxiety disorders, e.g. social anxiety, generalized anxiety disorder (GAD), specific phobias, panic disorder and obsessive compulsive disorder (OCD), as well as relationship problems and anger issues.

 CBT utilizes a rational, active, educational approach that focuses on how to change and find solutions instead of just simply talking about your past, “exploring” your feelings and problems or finding “root causes” of current difficulties.
 Instead, CBT therapists help people to see how their thoughts and behaviors affect the way they feel and how this contributes to their problems.
 For example, people who are depressed often have negative thoughts that keep them stuck “I’m such a loser, no one really likes me” and as a result, they often stop participating in activities with family and friends and avoid doing things that they would normally find enjoyable.
 This often makes them feel even worse and leads to more negative thoughts “I hate the way I am, things will never get better” and a vicious cycle begins.
 CBT therapists encourage individuals to participate in behaviors and activities they find pleasurable and help people to notice that the way they tend to think contributes to how they feel and behave.